phen0menon/hexo-with-express/README.md

 **Important**: Don't forget to restart the server.

 ## How to add modules to the project
-You will need to add other modules to this boilerplate, depending on the requirements of your project.
+You will need to add other modules to this project, depending on your purposes.
 For example, you may want to add [node-postgres](https://github.com/brianc/node-postgres) to communicate with PostgreSQL database.

 Please read the following section before installing any dependencies